milen-patel/milen-patel.github.io/_posts/2023-10-16-mongodb-cert-guide.md

   * Both of these return a document that contains properties `acknowledged` (i.e. was it successful) and `deletedCount` (how many documents were removed)
 * `database.collection.findOneAndDelete(filter, options)` deletes a single document matching the criteria and returns it

-# Unit 9: MongoDB CRUD Operations: Modifying Query Results
+# Unit 9: MongoDB CRUD Operations: Modifying Query Results [DONE]
 * `cursor.sort()` lets you return query results in a specific order
   * Full Syntax: `db.collection.find(<query>).sort(<sort>)`
   * The parameter is an object specifying the fields to sort and the order (1 is ascending, -1 is descending)